What is DevOps Configuration Management?

 Inadequate configuration management can lead to system outages, data breaches, and leaks.
 Not to mention the fact that bad environments make for improper, incomplete, and shallow tests.

-Elements of Configuration Management in DevOps
+Elements of DevOps Configuration Management

 - Artifact repository

 An artifact repository stores machine files – binaries, test data, and libraries.
 Consider it as a database for infrequently used files within an environment.

 Continuous Integration practices often create artifacts such as binaries in a DevOps setup.
 Consider it: developers are encouraged to push builds to the mainline continually.
 Each code push triggers a build, which generates a binary.
 The bigger the project, the more the number of binaries.
 It is common to end up with thousands of binaries in the artifact repository.
 These files don’t always have to be accessed but must be kept at hand.